Start Here: Is It an Emergency?

 Call an ambulance first

-Dial 995 for the government ambulance (free, priority transport to public hospital A&E), or 1777 for non-emergency medical transport (paid).
+Dial 995 for the government ambulance (free, priority transport to public A&E), or 1777 for non-emergency medical transport (paid).

 Go directly to A&E if self-transporting

-Pediatric emergencies — know before you go
+Paediatric emergencies — know before you go

-Private hospital A&E (e.g., Gleneagles, Raffles)
+Private hospital A&E

 B) Non-Emergency: Start with Primary Care

-| Feature | Polyclinic (Public Primary Care) | GP Clinic (Private) |
+| Feature | Polyclinic (Public) | GP Clinic (Private) |

 |---|---|---|

-| For Foreigners | No subsidy — cost similar to GP clinics | Recommended — flexible & convenient |
+| For foreigners | No subsidy — cost similar to GP | More flexible and convenient |

-Request a Referral Letter from your primary care doctor
+Request a Referral Letter from primary care

 Present the letter at a hospital specialist clinic